MIPS-CPU/MIPS-CPU/README.md

-# MIPS-CPU
+# CPU Designs in Logisim

+## Overview
-This project contains two processor designs implemented in Logisim: a single-cycle CPU and a pipelined CPU.
+This project contains two processor designs implemented in Logisim:
+- **Single-Cycle CPU**
+- **Pipelined CPU**

+The repository is intended for educational purposes to demonstrate and compare single-cycle and pipelined processor architectures.